craigduncanlab/PyConMessenger/README.md

 Part of the reason for this process is that it refreshes the file system and your run.py process will be using the most up to date file information.

 If you have a problematic file, don't just keep running 'all', think about running the interpreter over just the subfolder it is in, or just type the file name (without .txt) to process that file until you are happy with it.

+# Server uploads of your website

+You can use any FTP or other method to upload your files to a server.
+The np folder is where the Python files for this package reside.
+There is an FTP program that is included there (ftpaccess.py) that would enable you to upload your programs to a server.
+It requires a login.py program to run, which I have not uploaded at this stage, but I may be able to do so with dummy information if there is a demand for it.